How are Autism Hour and Sensory-Friendly Shopping related? Are they for more than just autistic persons?

 Autism hour is a specific time that designed to be more comfortable for people with autism.
 Furthermore, it helps their families shop with them too.
 For instance, sometimes stores join together to offer autism hour at the same time across different places.

-What is Sensory Friendly Shopping?
+Next, what is Sensory Friendly Shopping?

-Not all stores offer the same sensory-friendly shopping experience.
+However, not all stores offer the same sensory-friendly shopping experience.

 Sensory-friendly shopping is similar to, if not identical to autism hour.
 Nonetheless, there can be differences between them.